Abduallah1907/planET/README.md

 Once the site opens up, then congratulations!
 You have successfully ran our site.

 ## How to Use
 Welcome to our Itinerary Planner!
 This guide will help you navigate our site and plan your perfect trip with ease.
-Make sure you pass by the (installation section)[#installation] before continuing on.
-This will only cover a basic overview of what mainly can do, check the (features section)[#features] for everything you can do.
+Make sure you pass by the [installation section](#installation) before continuing on.
+This will only cover a basic overview of what you can mainly do, if you want to see more information about everything possible, check the [features section](#features).

 ### Tourist
 #### Step 1: Create an Account